-1. Common Heat Regulatory Sweating: “This controls your body temperature when it’s too hot by producing sweat, which then cools the body when it evaporates of the skin.”
+1. Common heat regulatory sweating: “This controls your body temperature when it’s too hot by producing sweat, which then cools the body when it evaporates off the skin.”

 2. Emotional sweating: “This only occurs in certain areas – the face, underarms, hands, feet and sometimes the chest.
 It is controlled by the autonomic nervous system and its purpose is not for heat regulation.
 It’s triggered by emotions such as anxiety and stress (although there are a few rarer cases where it can be caused by nerve injury in local areas too).
 Usually this type of severe emotional sweating starts during adolescence.”

 The sympathetic nervous system can also play a part in causing excessive sweating.
 It is responsible for most of the bodily functions that are carried out without conscious thought, like movement of food and urine through the body.